assist-project/dtls-fuzzer/README.md

     > java -jar target/dtls-fuzzer.jar @args/jsse-12/learn_jsse-12_rsa_cert_req_rwalk_incl

+Instead of arduous learning, we may want to simply test if a handshake can be completed in this setting without sending any certificate messages.
+This can be done by running:

+    > java -jar target/dtls-fuzzer.jar @args/jsse-12/learn_jsse-12_rsa_cert_req_rwalk_incl -test examples/rsa

 ## Analyzing results
 Once learning is done, things to analyze in the output directory are:
-- 'statistics.txt', experiment statistics such as the total number of tests, learning time
+- 'statistics.txt', experiment statistics such as the total number of tests, learning time;
-- 'nondet.log', logs of encountered non-deterministic behavior, if all went fine this should be empty
+- 'nondet.log', logs of encountered non-deterministic behavior, if all went fine this should be empty;
-- 'learnedModel.dot', the learned model (or final hypothesis) generated on successful termination,
+- 'learnedModel.dot', the learned model (or final hypothesis) generated on successful termination;
-- 'hyp[0-9]+.dot', intermediate hypotheses
+- 'hyp[0-9]+.dot', intermediate hypotheses;
 - 'error.msg', in case something bad happened causing learning to stop.
 Also generated if the learning experiment times out.

 ### Visualizing the model